Great Firewall: Known blocked methods

+Crackdowns on circumvention

+Some circumvention had been tolerated in the past by the Chinese government; however, there has been publicized criminal enforcement against VPN use.
+Under the current, unamended law, VPN providers can be prosecuted in China under Supreme Court Guidelines on computer crimes.
+Providing a type of VPN in a way that severely disrupts the telecommunications market constitutes the offense of unlawful business operations.
+If a VPN is used to commit illegal activities and is provided to aid and abet the criminal activity, then the VPN provision can fall under aiding and abetting a crime.
+In November 2025, the Ministry of State Security issued a warning concerning the illegality of using a VPN for circumvention.

 Outside China

 Off-target incidents

-In 2010, a root name server run by Netrod in China started returning poisoned DNS results to global users, preventing users in Chile and the U.S. from accessing sites such as Facebook.
+In 2010, a root name server run by Netnod in China started returning poisoned DNS results to global users, preventing users in Chile and the U.S. from accessing sites such as Facebook.
 The server was shut down to stop the poisoning.

 In 2014, two-thirds of China's DNS infrastructure began resolving unrelated domains to 65.49.2.178, an address owned by the US-based Dynamic Internet Technology, Inc., resulting in widespread internet outage in China.
 No damage to DIT services were reported despite what amounts to an accidental DDoS.
 While some sources attribute this incident to GFW's DNS poisoning, others (mostly quoting Chinese sources) speculate this incident was somehow caused by DIT themselves.

 Exporting Great Firewall technology

-Reporters Without Borders suspects that countries such as Australia, Cuba, Iran, Vietnam, Zimbabwe, and Belarus have obtained surveillance technology from China, although the censorship in these countries is less stringent than in China.
+Reporters Without Borders suspects that countries such as Cuba, Iran, Vietnam, Zimbabwe, and Belarus have obtained surveillance technology from China, although the censorship in these countries is less stringent than in China.

 Since at least 2015, the Russian Roskomnadzor agency collaborates with Chinese Great Firewall security officials in implementing its data retention and filtering infrastructure.
+During his visit to Beijing in June 2016, Vladimir Putin signed a joint communiqué with Xi Jinping on information space, followed by Russia's National Forum for Information Security in October hosted by Fang Binxing, the architect of the Chinese Great Firewall.

-Especially since 2022 Russian invasion of Ukraine, in order to combat disinformation and enforce the war censorship law, Russia authorities was making internet surveillance system akin to Chinese Great Firewall.
+Especially since the 2022 Russian invasion of Ukraine, in order to enforce the war censorship law, Russian authorities were making an internet surveillance system akin to Chinese Great Firewall.

+The Digital Silk Road of the Belt and Road Initiative has also been used to export Great Firewall technology to several other countries.

+In September 2025, leaked documents from Geedge Networks—a Chinese company backed by Fang Binxing—revealed that China had exported its Great Firewall surveillance technology to Kazakhstan, Ethiopia, Pakistan, and Myanmar.